To become effective leaders, we must first conquer ourselves.

 Self-mastery and emotional intelligence

-The experiment offers a powerful insight into the power of self-control.
+Despite subsequent criticisms of Mischel and his marshmallows, the experiment offers a fascinating insight into the power of self-control.
 It’s an attribute that has been lauded and critiqued by philosophers and psychologists throughout the ages, exploring how we master our emotions in the face of our impulses and desires.
 Indeed, for Sigmund Freud, the ability to exert at least some minimal amount of mastery over ourselves is the precondition for living in a civilised society.

+For Goleman, emotional self-control involves “the ability to keep your disruptive emotions and impulses in check, to maintain your effectiveness under stressful or even hostile conditions.”
+It’s the quality that “liberates us from living like hostages to our impulses”.
 Strong words.
 But if we think about leadership through the lens of controlling these impulses, we move from simply being aware of our emotions – important as self-awareness is – to using our thoughts and emotions as positive tools to manage them.
-Goleman, for example, has identified that people who are skilled in self-control possess a number of traits we generally consider positive in our leaders: they are good at managing confict and diffusing tense situations; they are thoughtful about how they influence others; they are able to take responsibility for their actions and have the capacity to adapt well to change.
+Goleman, for example, has identified that people who are skilled in self-control possess a number of traits we generally consider positive in our leaders: they are good at managing conflict and diffusing tense situations; they are thoughtful about how they influence others; they are able to take responsibility for their actions and have the capacity to adapt well to change.

 To be clear, self-control is not about suppressing emotions.
 It’s about having the ability to see our emotions clearly and choose when or if to express them appropriately.
 Our emotions are all too frequently driven by biological impulses.
-When our brains detect a threat, what Goleman calls an “amygdala hijack” can take us straight to survival mode, when our “fight-or-flight” impulses take over to the exclusion of all else.
+When our brains detect a threat, what Goleman calls an “amygdala hijack” can take us straight to survival mode, when our 'fight-or-flight' impulses take over to the exclusion of all else.
 While we’re very rarely faced with physical threats these days, even more symbolic dangers can trigger the same impulses.
+We may feel frustrated by the behaviour of one of our team members in a meeting.
+We might feel challenged by some feedback we’d rather not have received from someone else’s boss.
 The result: a tendency to react emotionally in the moment in ways we tend to regret later.

 While these impulses may be beyond our control, how we respond is not.
 That’s where self-control comes in.
 It’s about taking advantage of the gap between impulse and action.
 When our amygdala sends out that anger or panic signal, we have a window to handle it well – or not.
 With practice, and a healthy dose of self-awareness, it’s possible to identify and anticipate our own personal triggers, understanding when our destructive emotions are starting to build and an amygdala hijack is likely.
 Then we can intervene to control them.
 And when we’re in control, we can minimise negative feelings and retain our equilibrium.